 3.)
 Mating courtship involves a long and noisy chase throughout their territory before actually mating.

 4.)
-The female will give birth to one young usually after a gestation period of around 6 months.
+The female will give birth to 1 young usually after a gestation (pregnancy) of around 6 months.

 5.)
 Duikers are crepuscular (active at dawn and dusk).